Cartoon Network (Asia): Singapore

 Singapore Cable Vision signed an agreement with Turner to carry the channels on its then-upcoming cable television service on 23 May 1995.
-The channel was made available on 23 June, when the service launched.
+The channel became available on 23 June, when the service launched.

 Sri Lanka

 Cartoon Network Asia was available in Sri Lanka.
-In June 2019, the Asian channel got replaced with Cartoon Network HD+ India.
-According to a census, the most popular Cartoon Network shows in Sri Lanka are We Bare Bears, Teen Titans Go! and The Powerpuff Girls.
+In June 2019, the Asian channel was replaced with Cartoon Network HD+ India.
+According to a census, the most popular Cartoon Network shows in Sri Lanka were We Bare Bears, Teen Titans Go! and The Powerpuff Girls.

 Cartoon Network is available in Sri Lanka on Dialog, Peo TV and Freesat.
-Cartoon Network was also the first international channel to reach over 10 million total of views in Sri Lanka.
+Cartoon Network was also the first international channel to reach over ten million total viewers in Sri Lanka.

 Maldives

-In the Maldives, Cartoon Network Asia is available on MediaNet in 2005.
+In the Maldives, Cartoon Network Asia is available on Medianet in 2005.
 It is broadcast in English.

 Pacific

-Before Sky Pacific became a regional company, the channel was relayed a few hours a day during mornings on the SKY Plus subscription channel of Sky Fiji.
+Before Sky Pacific became a regional company, the channel was broadcast for several hours each morning on the SKY Plus subscription channel operated by Sky Fiji.
+In 2002, the channel became available on French Polynesian satellite television operator Tahiti Nui Satellite in order to provide an English-language service to the Cook Islands.

+Mongolia

+The Cartoon Network channel in Mongolia is available in English and does not air any programming blocks.

+Cartoon Network in the Philippines

+Cartoon Network Asia has broadcast a country-specific feed for the Philippines since 1995, and has been available on cable and satellite since its launch on 6 October 1994 and airs as a separate standard-definition feed.
+It broadcasts in English.
+Cartoon Network Asia airs as its high-definition feed.

+On 17 August 2025, the Cartoon Network Philippines SD feed was removed on major providers like Cignal, and began airing in the 16:9 widescreen aspect ratio format on its SD feed and returned its Cartoon Network Asia feed.